Breakout Sessions Schedule

 CSEA - Know Your Rights!
 Presenters: Derek Eckstein, CSEA Labor Relations Representative and Cindy Ordaz, Chapter 36 President As classified employees, we are afforded many basic rights by law or through collective bargaining.
 Learn about your rights on the job and what you can do to protect yourself if your rights are violated.
 The emphasis of CSEA’s Know Your Rights training workshop is to assist members in detecting violations of the law and their collective bargaining agreements.
 Tags: Classified |

 On Campus Only.
-Room TBD.
-This session will not be recorded. |
+HSS 165.
+This session was not recorded. |

 |

-Decolonizing SMC Presenters: Shannon Herbert, English Professor and Faculty Lead for the Gender Equity Center; student leaders from Indigenous Scholars and Oaxacan’s at SMC Students from the Indigenous Scholars and Oaxacans at SMC will discuss their experiences at SMC and their clubs’ goals.
+Decolonizing SMC Presenters: Shannon Herbert, English Professor and Faculty Lead for the Gender Equity Center; student leaders from Indigenous Scholars and Oaxacans at SMC Students from the Indigenous Scholars and Oaxacans at SMC will discuss their experiences at SMC and their clubs’ goals.
 Members of the Decolonizing the Academy Committee will talk about pedagogical practices that decolonize curriculum and knowledge sharing.
 Tags: Good for all employee groups |

 On Campus Only.
-Room TBD.
-This session will not be recorded. |
+Room HSS 254.
+This session was not recorded. |

 |